-- Must be an EPS home that is at least 20% above baseline
+- Must be an EPS home that performs at least 20% above a typical newly built home

-- Must include a solar PV system sized to offset 100% of annual estimated electric consumption of the home
+- Must include a solar system sized to offset 100% of annual estimated electric consumption of the home

 See the resources tab for a link to the Incentives and Requirements guide.

 Your comprehensive guide